 It is well worth the drive - which leads to the tip of Burnt Cape to experience the surreal environment that awaits you.

 Newly renovated, these 4 Star cabins offer a great view overlooking Raleigh Harbour and Burnt Cape.
 With pillow-top mattresses, plus pull-out sofas in the living rooms, our units offer comfortable accommodations for four to six people.
-Featuring hardwood floors throughout, each unit has full bathroom facilities (tub and shower), access to laundry facilities, private telephone line, internet access, satellite TV and barbeque.
+Featuring hardwood floors throughout, each unit has full bathroom facilities (tub and shower), access to laundry facilities, telephone service upon request, internet access, satellite TV and barbeque.
 We also have a wheelchair accessible unit.
 A perfect home away from home...

 Vacation Home Rental